outaagunga/documentation/strategy-forex.md

 2. Exit if the leading band (Upper Band for LONG trades, Lower Band for SHORT trades) starts to curve back toward the middle band
     Leading band is curving back if: abs(LeadingBand − MiddleBand) < abs(LeadingBand[1] − MiddleBand[1])
 3. Momentum Fade: Price stops ‘hugging’ the SD2 band, defined as the absolute distance between Close and SD2 exceeding HugDistance × ATR AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided Close ≤ highest(High, P)[1] for LONG trades, or Close ≥ lowest(Low, P)[1] for SHORT trades
-4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND BBWidth ≤ BBWidth[1] AND the next candle closes back inside SD2, exit immediately
+4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND Normalized BBWidth ≤ Normalized BBWidth[1] AND the next candle closes back inside SD2, exit immediately

 *SHort Trade*
 1. Close the trade if a candle closes above the lower SD1 band
 2. Exit if the leading band (Upper Band for LONG trades, Lower Band for SHORT trades) starts to curve back toward the middle band
 3. Momentum Fade: Price stops ‘hugging’ the SD2 band, defined as the absolute distance between Close and SD2 exceeding HugDistance × ATR  AND the distance between the Price Close and the SD2 band increases for 3 consecutive bars (signaling the move is cooling off), provided Close ≤ highest(High, P)[1] for LONG trades, or Close ≥ lowest(Low, P)[1] for SHORT trades
-4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND BBWidth ≤ BBWidth[1] AND the next candle closes back inside SD2, exit immediately
+4. Parabolic Exhaustion (The "Floating" Candle): If a full candle forms entirely outside the SD2 band AND Normalized BBWidth ≤ Normalized BBWidth[1] AND the next candle closes back inside SD2, exit immediately

 ## **Key Principles (Non-Negotiable)**